-Has the amount recovered by your collection agency been below your expectation or lower than the market average recovery rate of 15%-20%.
-Before jumping to a conclusion or firing your existing agency, below are a few things that you should evaluate or ask the “Sales Representative” or the “Customer Service Rep” of your existing collection agency to get a better understanding of the situation.
-You will get a fair idea how flexible your agency is and if there has been a lapse on their part.
+However, firing your existing agency, here are a few things that you should ask the “Support/Sales Representative” of your current collection agency to get a better understanding of the situation.
+You will get a decent idea of how flexible your agency is and if there has been a lapse on their part.

-Do they have an online collections portal on which you can see debt collection performance reports.
-If not, then request them to email/mail you a performance report showing how successful their collection efforts have been.
-If their collection results have been unsatisfactory so far, then you have just succeeded in catching their much-needed attention, and now their collections manager will watch your accounts more closely for the next few days/weeks.
-Did your agency offered you any kind of collection guarantee, was it accomplished?
+Do they have an online collections portal on which you can see debt collection performance reports?
+If not, request them to email/mail you a performance report showing how successful their collection efforts have been.
+If the results have been unsatisfactory so far, then you have just succeeded in catching their much-needed attention, and now their collections manager will watch your accounts more closely for the next few days/weeks.
+Did your agency offer you any kind of collection guarantee, was it accomplished?

-Do they perform a “Change of Address” scrub, means may be the debtor has moved from the address in your file, but did the agency try to find out his new address.
-Its quite possible that your debtor has a fair intention to pay, but since he has moved to a new home and simply did not receive an invoice from you at his new address, he forgot to pay.
-Scrubs may not be 100% accurate all the time, but your agency should definitely perform them to improve the collection results.
+Do they perform a “Change of Address” scrub?
+Maybe the debtor has moved from the address you provided them but did the agency try to find his new address?
+Your debtor may have an honest intention to pay, but since he has relocated and did not receive your invoice at his new address, he forgot to pay.
+Scrubs may not be 100% accurate all the time, but your agency should perform them to improve the collection results.
 Are they additionally doing the Bankruptcy and Litigious debtor scrubs?

-3. Did the agency explain their products, did they sell you the right service?
+3. Did the Collection Agency representative explain all their products, and did they sell you the proper service?

-Were you explained when to use the collection letters service and/or the collection calls service?
-Collections letters service is best for debtors less than 120-180 days past due debt.
+Were you told when to use the collection letters service and/or the collection calls service?
+Collections letters service is best for debtors less than 120 days past due debt.

-Ask for a few sample letters which your collection agency has been sending out to your debtors.
-May be you want to switch from diplomatic to intensive verbiage.
-Or may be your are not satisfied with their demand letters verbiage at all.
+Ask for a few sample collection letters your agency has sent out to your debtors.
+Try switching from diplomatic to intensive verbiage.
+It’s possible that you may not satisfied with their demand letter’s verbiage at all.

 5. How is the print quality of their Collection Letters?

-Are they sending letters with smudged print quality or the quality of the notice or envelope is bad, which may look more like a junk mail than a serious notice.
-May be next time you should hire an agency which sends demands in colored print so that these collection letters have maximum impact.
+Are they sending letters with very average print quality, which may look more like junk mail than a serious demand notice?
+Maybe next time, you should hire an agency that sends demands in colored print so that these collection demands have maximum impact.

-6. Does your collection agency print the break up charges / visits?
+6. Does your collection agency print the break-up charges?

-Most agencies will total up all the charges and send it for collections.
-Although it is perfectly fine for collections purpose, but not 100% desirable.
-For example if a patient visits the doctor twice and owes $200 for the first visit and $100 for the second visit, then is that breakup being printed on a separate line?
-If a debtor receives a breakup on the collection letter, he will understand his obligations somewhat better.
+Most agencies will total up all the charges and send them for collections.
+Although it is ok, but not 100% desirable.
+For example, if a patient visits the doctor twice and owes $200 for the first visit and $100 for the second visit.
+If those two charges are printed on a separate line, your debtor will understand his obligations better.

-Collection agency will not share call recordings with you, but they should be able to provide the activity/action log of at least on a few of your outstanding accounts.
-For example ask the agency if they can provide how many times have they called up on two accounts which have the highest outstanding amount.
+Your Collection agency will not share call recordings with you, but they should be able to provide the activity/action log of at least a few of your accounts receivable.
+For example, ask the agency if they can provide how many times they have called upon two of your accounts with the highest outstanding balance.
 Were they able to talk to the debtor or not?
 How long did the call last?

 8. What kind of payment options does your agency offer to the debtors

-Does your collection agency have provision to allow your debtors to pay in installments.
-Do they accept checks and have a provision to make a online payment by credit card or any other forms of payment.
+Does your current collection agency has the provision to allow debtors to pay in installments?
+Do they accept checks?
+Do they have a provision to accept online payment by credit card or Western Union?

-9. Do you have Settle in Full agreement in place?
+9. Do you have a Settle in Full agreement in place?

-It is recommended to use a collection agency after 60-90 days past due, at least for the written demands service.
-If you have been submitting accounts which are 9 months or more than 1 year old then the probability of recovery on those accounts goes down even if a collection agency is involved.
+It is recommended to use a collection agency after 60-90 days past due, at least for the Written Demands service.
+If you have submitted accounts more than one-year-old, then the probability of recovery on those accounts goes down even if a collection agency is involved.
 Expecting good collection rates on older accounts is an unreasonable expectation.

-11. Have you been providing the backup documentation promptly when asked
+12. Have you been providing the backup documentation promptly when asked?

-Collection agency will ask for the backup documentation from you if the debtor disputes the amount owed.
+Your collection agency will often ask for backup documentation from you if the debtor disputes the amount owed.
 This documentation is his legal right.
-It may include “service receipts” or invoices.
-They cannot continue until you provide this on time.
+It may include “service receipts”, signed contracts and invoices.
+A collection agency cannot continue until you provide this information on time.

-There could be one off factors which we have not covered.
-For example some of your large debtors may have filed for bankruptcy and that could be causing an overall lower performance or a high percentage of your debtors are untraceable even after performing the Scrubs.
+There could be one-off factors that we have not covered.
+For example, some of your large value debtors may have filed for bankruptcy, and that could be causing an overall lower recovery rate.
+Another scenario could be that many of your debtors are untraceable even after performing the Scrubs.

 There is no guarantee that the results will be better with the next one if you change your existing collection agency.
-However, after discussion with your existing agency, you conclude that they are indeed being not up to the mark, then surely make a switch.
+However, after discussion with your existing agency, if you conclude that they are indeed not up to the mark, then surely make a switch.

-We have shortlisted a few collection agencies, want us to connect them with you… ?
+We have shortlisted a few good collection agencies.
+Want us to connect them with you?
 Contact us.